mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 more than a vestigial stump in some bloodlines.

-Aslan sleep about one-third of the time; shaped by their homeworld’s rotation period, their sleeping time is roughly 10 to 11 hours (one-third of Kusyu’s 32-hour day).
+Aslan sleep about one-third of the time; shaped by their homeworld's rotation period, their sleeping time is roughly 10 to 11 hours (one-third of Kusyu's 32-hour day).
 Like humans, lack of sleep degrades their abilities drastically.

 The Aslan gestation period is roughly one _ftahea_ , or 10